YoussefHeshamAlsoly/File_renamer/README.md

 # File_renamer
+___
 ![](renamer.gif)

-A python script to recursively traverse through directories starting from a given path, to rename target files after their numbered parent directories.
+This is a simple python script to recursively traverse through directories starting from a given path, to rename target files after their _numbered_ parent directories.

 This is targeting files in the following structure: